Haley’s Law aims to educate teachers about how to handle seizures

 It’s what motivates her to advocate for Haley’s Law.

 “Watching a classmate go down and have a seizure is pretty traumatic,” said Victoria Delo.
-“So this way a teacher is equip to handle that situation and then handle first aid with it.”
+“So this way a teacher is equipped to handle that situation and then handle first aid with it.”

 This isn’t to replace nurses, but so teachers know exactly how to respond during those critical first few seconds.